-Scrutinize your resume
+Scrutinize and update your resume

-Ruminate the interview session
+Ruminate the actual interview session

 Did you look the interviewer right in the eye, or if it was a panel, have you kept an open body stance so that you engage all of them?
 Irregular eye contact indicates dishonesty, lack of interest and distraction.